hodor0hodor/para_classification/README.md

 para_classification
 ===================

-Machine Learning  Project with a very basic launguage parsing used to classify paragraphs into Argumentative,Narrative,Descriptive and Expository .
+Machine Learning  Project with a very basic launguage parsing used to classify paragraphs into Argumentative,Narrative,Descriptive and Expository.

 Unfinished Right Now.
 Interface:  OpenCV